UltraMessaging/um_kb/kb/packet-loss.md

   With Multicast, the Source-Side Filtering feature is not possible.
   So it is usually necessary to change the topic-to-transport session mapping.
-  Ideally, this can be done by taking into account the topic interests of the subscribers.
+  Ideally, this is done by considering the subscribers' topic interest.
-  But often, it simply means increasing the number of transport sessions.
+  But often, it means increasing the number of transport sessions.
   In the case of LBT-RM, increasing the number of multicast groups is preferred, but is often limited by the network hardware.
   In that case, you can multiply the number of transport sessions by varying the destination port.